yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 In such cases, the Jini lookup discovery enables the user to discover services (spaces, GSC, GSM, processing units etc.) using unicast protocol.

-{% infosign %} Please refer to the depanlinkLookup Service Configurationtengahlink./lookup-service-configuration.htmlbelakanglink or the depanlinkNetworking How Tostengahlink./networking-how-tos.htmlbelakanglink section for more details.
+{% infosign %} Please refer to the [Lookup Service Configuration](./lookup-service-configuration.html) or the [Networking How Tos](./networking-how-tos.html) section for more details.

 # Configuring the lookup locators property